ComponentKitchen/core-component-mixins/extensible/ReadMe.md

       foo() { return "Base"; }
     }

-    Object.setPrototypeOf(mixin1, mixin2);
+    Object.setPrototypeOf(mixin1, Base.prototype);
-    Object.setPrototypeOf(mixin2, Base.prototype);
+    Object.setPrototypeOf(mixin2, mixin1);
-    let ExtendedBase = mixin1;
+    let ExtendedBase = mixin2;
     let obj = new ExtendedBase();

+    obj.foo() // returns "mixin2"

-This creates a prototype chain:
+We've created a prototype chain:

-    obj --> ExtendedBase (mixin1) --> mixin2 --> Base --> Object
+    obj --> ExtendedBase (mixin2) --> mixin1 --> Base --> Object

-We can interrogate our new instance:

-    obj instanceof ExtendedBase // true
-    obj instanceof Base // true

-Now when we can definitively answer the question of which method will get
-invoked:

-    obj.foo() // returns "mixin1"

-We know this will invoke mixin1's foo() implementation, because that's exactly what the prototype chain specifies.
-That's what the prototype chain is *there for*: to allow the compartmentalization of functionality while providing a definitive means of disambiguating function calls.
+We know definitively that it's mixin2's implementation of foo() which will be invoked, because that's exactly what the prototype chain specifies.
+That's what the prototype chain is *there for*: to compartmentalize functionality while providing a definitive means of disambiguating function calls.

 If we want, we can even redefine the Base class to reference our new, extended version of the class that includes the behavior supplied by the mixins.
 (This assumes we haven't created any class instances yet.)

-    Object.setPrototypeOf(mixin1, mixin2);
+    Object.setPrototypeOf(mixin1, Base.prototype);
-    Object.setPrototypeOf(mixin2, Base.prototype);
+    Object.setPrototypeOf(mixin2, mixin1);
-    Base = mixin1; // redefine Base
+    Base = mixin2; // redefine Base
     let obj = new Base();

 The prototype chain is the same, it's just that name "Base" points to a different point in the chain:

-    obj --> Base (mixin1) --> mixin2 --> (unnamed) --> Object
+    obj --> Base (mixin2) --> mixin1 --> (unnamed) --> Object

-If we want to avoid destructively modifying mixin1 and mixin2, so we can use them in other prototype chains, we can copy them before changing their
+The brute-force destructive modification of the mixins here prevents their incorporation into other prototype chains.
+To avoid this problem, we can copy them before changing their prototypes:
-prototypes:

     let copy1 = Object.assign(mixin1, {});
     let copy2 = Object.assign(mixin2, {});
-    Object.setPrototypeOf(copy1, copy2);
+    Object.setPrototypeOf(copy1, Base.prototype);
-    Object.setPrototypeOf(copy2, Base.prototype);
+    Object.setPrototypeOf(copy2, copy1);
     Base = copy1;

+Now we have:

+    obj --> Base (mixin2 copy) --> (mixin1 copy) --> (unnamed) --> Object

 Using the prototype chain is not necessarily less efficient than some proprietary mixin strategy.
 In fact, there's every reason to trust that